Girls Who Drive.

 • a provisional license that becomes full once you reach a certain age, complete additional driving hours, or maintain a clean driving record

-Again, the exact outcome varies by country and state.
+Again, the exact outcome varies by your exact location.

 If You Don’t Pass the First Time